-The Dukes County Commissioners at their meeting on May 20th approved the use of State released guidelines for all County managed beaches.
+The Dukes County Commissioners are following Phase III State released regulations for all County managed beaches.
 You can find the guidelines by clicking here.

 The Beach Management Department oversees the management & maintenance of three public beaches:

 - Norton Point Beach in Edgartown (254 acres)